0sunrise/Quantis/README.md

-# Quantis Masternode Setup Guide
+# Cold wallet Quantis masternode Guide

 The guide below is done using Ubuntu 16.04 64-bit.
+Because of security risks, hot wallet is not recommended.

 ###### Please use at your own risk!
 ### Overview
 1. Requirements
 2. Local Windows wallet setup1
 3. VPS setup
     3-1.
-Install the dependancies(If already running other masternodes, skippable)
+Install the dependancies(If already running others masternodes, skippable)
       3.2.
 Open Firewall for Quantis
     3-3.
 Compiling
       3-3-1.
 Setup swapfile